cybermaxs/awesome-analyzers/README.md

 * [Use Roslyn to Write a Live Code Analyzer for Your API] (https://msdn.microsoft.com/en-us/magazine/dn879356.aspx) - MSDN Magazine by Alex Turner
 * [Adding a Code Fix to Your Roslyn Analyzer] (https://msdn.microsoft.com/en-us/magazine/dn904670.aspx) - MSDN Magazine by Alex Turner
+* [
+How To Write a C# Analyzer and Code Fix](https://github.com/dotnet/roslyn/wiki/How-To-Write-a-C%23-Analyzer-and-Code-Fix) - Roslyn wiki

 ##Analyzers
 > List of popular analyzers